MicrosoftDocs/mixed-reality/mixed-reality-docs/location-based-experiences.md

 **Q: I’m deploying a multi-player experience in at my venue.
 Is that supported on Windows Mixed Reality?**

-A: The Mixed Reality Spatial Data Packager tool is a beta feature that allows localizing multiple players in the same space by enabling porting of the spatial data from one PC to another.
-You can access the tool and learn more about it [here](mixedrealityspatialdatapackager.md).

-If you opt into the Windows 20H1 or later builds (via our [Insider](https://docs.microsoft.com//windows-insider/at-home/get-started) program) you can access a new interface for map sharing.
+A: If you opt into the Windows 20H1 or later builds (via our [Insider program](https://docs.microsoft.com/windows-insider/at-home/get-started)) you can access a new interface for map sharing.
 This new functionality is available via the Map Manager interface of the Windows Device portal.
-To use this tool follow these steps:
+To use this tool follow the steps below:
-- Make sure you are opted into 20H1 or later (as of September 2019 this means using our Insider program)
+* Make sure you are opted into 20H1 or later (as of September 2019 this means using our Insider program)
-- Enable the Windows Device Portal (WDP), instructions are [here](https://docs.microsoft.com//windows/uwp/debug-test-perf/device-portal-desktop)
+* Enable the Windows Device Portal (WDP) using these [instructions](https://docs.microsoft.com/windows/uwp/debug-test-perf/device-portal-desktop)
-- Plug in a Windows Mixed Reality HMD that you wish to either download an existing map from or import a new map
+* Plug in a Windows Mixed Reality HMD that you wish to either download an existing map from or import a new map
-- Navigate to the WDP in your browser of choice using the URL provided in the settings screen.
+* Navigate to the WDP in your browser of choice using the URL provided in the settings screen.
-  - Once there Navigate to the "Mixed Reality" section and select "Map Manager".
+    * Once there Navigate to the "Mixed Reality" section and select "Map Manager".
-  - You can now use the "Download" button to export an existing map from the machine.
+    * You can now use the "Download" button to export an existing map from the machine.
-  - You can use the "Upload a map file" button to import an map from a previous export (perhaps on a different machine).
+    * You can use the "Upload a map file" button to import an map from a previous export (perhaps on a different machine).
-  - You can use "Import" to enable the system to use that map for this HMD on this machine.
+    * You can use "Import" to enable the system to use that map for this HMD on this machine.

+> [!NOTE] Previously, it was possible to use the Spatial Data Packager Tool, however, that tool was originally released as unsupported and is now officially deprecated and no longer functional on 20H1.
+Instead, please use the inbox Map Manager tool as described above.

 ### TRACKING